ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

    <a href= "https://repl.it/@BerylHoffman/SpellChecker1" target="_blank">repl.it</a>

 Copy the code you used in the Spell Checker Challenge in the last lesson.
-Re-write the print10(), spellcheck(word), and print10(letter) methods to use enhanced for-each loops instead of indexed for-loops.
+Re-write the spellcheck(word), and printStartsWith(firstLetters) methods to use enhanced for-each loops instead of indexed for-loops.